danjac/blog-eo/posts/dokku_hetzner_deploy.md

 ---
 title: Deploy a Django application with Hetzner and Dokku
-description: Steps for building a micro-Heroku in 15 minutes.
+description: Steps for building a micro-Heroku in under 30 minutes.
 date: 2024-01-05
 tags:
   - dokku